-Ferentz led the Hawkeyes to a third place Big Ten finish in 2005.
+Ferentz led Iowa to a third place Big Ten finish in 2005.
 An overtime loss to Michigan and a last-minute, one point loss at Northwestern is all that kept the Hawkeyes out of contention for a third Big Ten title in four years.
 Iowa returned to the Outback Bowl, its fourth straight January bowl game.

-Ferentz led the 2004 Hawkeyes to their second Big Ten title in three years and earned the league's Coach of the Year honors for the second time.
-Iowa's 10-2 record (7-1 in the Big Ten) was expected by very few.
+Ferentz led the 2004 Hawkeyes to their second Big Ten title in three years, being named Big Ten Coach of the Year for the second time.
 A victory in the 2005 Capital One Bowl (30-25 over defending national champion LSU) capped off a third straight appearance in a January bowl game as Iowa completed a 10-2 overall season (7-1 in the Big Ten).

 The 2003 Hawkeyes were the only Big Ten team to beat league champion Michigan (30-27).
 Five Iowa players were named to the 2003 first all-Big Ten team and two were named first team all-America.
-Offensive lineman Robert Gallery was named winner of the 2003 Outland Trophy, which goes to the nation’s top collegiate interior lineman.
-Iowa put the topping on the 2003 season by beating a favored Florida team (37-17) in the Outback Bowl, at Tampa, Fla., on New Year’s Day.
+OL Robert Gallery was named winner of the 2003 Outland Trophy, which goes to the nation’s top collegiate interior lineman.
+Iowa put the topping on the 2003 season by beating a favored Florida team (37-17) in the Outback Bowl on New Year’s Day.

-The foundation of Kirk’s program at Iowa was established in his first two seasons and began to pay dividends late in the 2000 season when the Hawkeyes won in double overtime at Penn State.
+The foundation of Kirk’s Iowa program was established in his first two seasons and began to pay dividends late in the 2000 season when the Hawkeyes won in double overtime at Penn State.
 Iowa returned home the following week to post a 27-17 win over Big Ten co-champion Northwestern, ranked 12th in the nation at the time.
-That late-season success carried over into the winning campaign of 2001.

 And while Ferentz has guided the Iowa program to great success on the field, the Hawkeyes have also made their mark in the classroom.
-In the most recent release on academic standings (October, 2011), Iowa’s football team compiled a Graduation Success Rate (GSR) of 83, best in the programs history and 14 points above the national average.
-Iowa was one of just nine bowl teams following the 2011 season to score 80 percent or better on the NCAA's "real-time" measurement of academic success.
+In the most recent release on academic standings (October, 2014), Iowa’s football team once again compiled a Graduation Success Rate (GSR) that ranked above the national average.
+The 2012-13 Academic Progress Report (APR) showed a score of 969 for Iowa football, a score that ranked 18 points above the national average for football programs.

 In 2005, Iowa tied Southern Cal and Virginia Tech with the best football student-athlete graduation rate (58%) among all Division I teams earning a bowl invitation.
 Among the teams which participated in bowl games following the 2002, 2003 and 2004 seasons, only Iowa and Southern Cal ranked in the top five in graduation rates in each of the three seasons.

-Another part of Iowa’s success under Ferentz is reflected in the annual NFL draft.
-Six Hawkeyes were drafted in both the 2010 and 2011 NFL drafts.
-The 12 Hawkeye selections over the past two seasons rank first in the Big Ten Conference and third best nationally.
+Another part of Iowa’s success under Ferentz is reflected in the annual NFL Draft.
+Six Hawkeyes were drafted in each of the three NFL drafts from 2010-12.
+The 18 Hawkeye selections over those three seasons ranked first in the Big Ten Conference and tied as third best nationally.

 Reiff, an offensive tackle who declared for the draft following his junior season, was the 23rd overall pick (Detroit) in the 2012 NFL Draft.
-DL Adrian Clayborn was selected in the first round (20th selection, Tampa Bay) of the 2011 draft and OL Bryan Bulaga (23rd selection, Green Bay) was a first round pick in 2010 after also leaving for the NFL following his junior season.
+DL Adrian Clayborn was selected in the first round (20th selection, Tampa Bay) of the 2011 draft.
+OL Bryan Bulaga (23rd selection, Green Bay) was a first round pick in 2010 after also leaving for the NFL following his junior season.
 Bulaga was a starter for the Packers in the 2011 Super Bowl, at the time becoming the youngest player ever to start in the Super Bowl.

 LB Chad Greenway was a first round pick in the 2006 draft, with fellow linebacker Abdul Hodge being selected in the third round.
 In the 2007 draft, OL Marshal Yanda (third round, Baltimore), TE Scott Chandler (fourth, San Diego) and OL Mike Elgin (seventh, New England) were selected.

-In the 2005 NFL draft, DE Matt Roth and DT Jonathan Babineaux were second round selections and DB Sean Considine was taken in the fourth round.
+In the 2005 NFL Draft, DE Matt Roth and DT Jonathan Babineaux were second round selections and DB Sean Considine was taken in the fourth round.
 Considine and Yanda played in the 2013 Super Bowl for Baltimore, each earning their first NFL championship ring.

-Robert Gallery was the second selection in the 2004 NFL draft, while Bob Sanders was selected in the second round as the first pick of the Indianapolis Colts.
-Nate Kaeding, a third round selection of the San Diego Chargers, became the first kicker since 2000 (and just the sixth ever) to be selected on the first day of the draft.
+Robert Gallery was the second selection in the 2004 NFL Draft, while Bob Sanders was selected in the second round as the first pick of the Indianapolis Colts.
+Nate Kaeding, a third round selection of the San Diego Chargers, became the first kicker since 2000 (and just the sixth ever at the time) to be selected on the first day of the draft.
 Kaeding retired following the 2012 season as one of the most accurate field goal kickers in NFL history.

-Over the past 10 years, 90 of 100 (90 percent) of Iowa’s senior starters under Coach Ferentz were selected in the NFL draft or signed to an NFL free agent contract.
-Six Hawkeyes were selected in the most recent NFL draft, while six additional seniors signed free agent contract immediately after the collective bargaining agreement was reached.
+Over the past 13 years, 123 of 137 (90 percent) of Iowa’s senior starters under Coach Ferentz were selected in the NFL Draft or signed to an NFL free agent contract.
 Iowa ranks among Big Ten leaders in number of players drafted (55) over the past 14 years.

-Among the former Hawkeyes who have gone on to play in the NFL, Kaeding, Sanders, TE Dallas Clark (Indianapolis) and DL Aaron Kampman (Green Bay), LB Chad Greenway (Minnesota), and OL Marshal Yanda (Baltimore) have earned all-Pro recognition.
-Sanders was named by the Associated Press as the 2007 NFL defensive Player of the Year.
-Greenway and Yanda, who were both drafted in 2006, participated in the Pro Bowl in both 2011 and 2012 and Yanda has earned that distinction four straight years (2011-14).
+Among the former Hawkeyes who have gone on to play in the NFL, Kaeding (San Diego), Sanders (Indianapolis), TE Dallas Clark (Indianapolis), DL Aaron Kampman (Green Bay), LB Chad Greenway (Minnesota), and OL Marshal Yanda (Baltimore) have earned all-Pro recognition.
+Sanders was the Associated Press 2007 NFL Defensive Player of the Year.
+Greenway was named to the Pro Bowl in both 2011 and 2012 and Yanda has earned that distinction four straight years (2011-14).

 Ferentz joined the Iowa staff after serving as assistant head coach and offensive line coach of the Baltimore Ravens of the National Football League.
 He had been a part of the Baltimore (Cleveland Browns prior to the move) organization for six years.